Caroline Simpson Collection

 Rights:

 You may save or print this image for research and study.
-If you wish to use it for any other purposes, you must contact the
+If you wish to use it for any other purposes, you must contact the Historic Houses Trust to request permission.

 Material Type: